valiton/node-easyimage/README.md

 background - background color, defaults to "white".
 If specified, automatically flattens the image. flatten - if present, the image will be flattened (flattening removes alpha channel).
-Defaults to false. ignoreAspectRatio - if set to true, resize will ignore aspect ratio
+Defaults to false. ignoreAspectRatio - if set to true, resize will ignore aspect ratio alpha - set to "remove" if you want to remove transparent pixel while converting from png/gif to jpg and avoid default black background
 ```

 ## Examples